alisutxx/synetec-assessment-api/README.md

 I tried to respect the SOLID principles and some principles of object calisthenics.

+One thing that I found difficult was configuring the unit testing, mainly because I don't have much experience with this.
+I knew about the OneTimeSetUp attribute from NUnit but I didn't know at first how to create a common setup for all the tests, so I decided to derive the classes from IDisposable as I said earlier.
+I needed this fix because at first, in every test method I was adding data to the db and I didn't like the idea, so I created the mockup of the DbContext and seeded it in the constructor.
+The problem appeared when I had multiple test methods in the same class, because everytime a test ran, the MockDbContext constructor was called and it tried to seed the db again with the same values.
+So inheriting the IDisposable was useful because I could clean the database in the void Dispose().

 I am eager to learn more and I am enthusiastic about what the future will bring.

 Thank you!